Where should Mechanical Pressure Absorbers be located?

 Study for the Massachusetts Master Plumbing Exam.
 Maximize your preparation with tailored multiple-choice questions and detailed explanations.
 Ensure your success!

-Mechanical Pressure Absorbers are devices used to mitigate the effects of water hammer and pressure surges in plumbing systems.
-Their primary function is to absorb sudden changes in water pressure, which can occur when valves are abruptly closed or when there is a sudden change in water flow.
+Mechanical Pressure Absorbers are devices used to mitigate the effects of water hammer and pressure fluctuations within plumbing systems.
+Their primary function is to absorb excess pressure changes to protect plumbing fixtures and prevent potential damage caused by abrupt water flow changes.

 Subscribe